MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-handle-inventory-and-manufacturing-costs.md

 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: caf7cf5afe370af0c4294c794c0ff9bc8ff4c31c
-ms.openlocfilehash: 7ee3f25cb08a1224445f10b9dfee61267c24aad2
+ms.openlocfilehash: 27c036dac88bce71ecfefa064d05ac3cdd8e8225
 ms.contentlocale: en-ca
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/22/2018

 ---
 # <a name="handling-inventory-and-manufacturing-costs"></a>Handling Inventory and Manufacturing Costs
-Although much of the cost accounting functionality is expressed in underlying processes with no user interaction, such as entry application and automatic cost adjustment, a number of fields, windows, and reports are aimed at users who directly or indirectly manage the cost of items or operations.
+Although much of the cost accounting functionality is expressed in underlying processes with no user interaction, such as entry application and automatic cost adjustment, a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.

  Assigning item charges to purchase documents is an example of an indirect cost accounting task.
 Updating the unit cost of assembly or production BOM item is an example of a more direct cost accounting task.